 Written by: Mark Overcash, Owner of Nurse Next Door York County

 A diagnosis of Alzheimer’s can be devastating to an entire family.
-Often family members and spouses will scramble to take care of all of the Alzheimer’s patients needs and wind up neglecting themselves.
-It’s only natural to want to do all that they can to help their loved one.
-Unfortunately, this can take a serious toll on family caregivers’ well-being.
+Often family members and spouses will scramble to take care of all of the Alzheimer’s patients” needs and wind up neglecting themselves.
+It’s only natural to want to do all they can to help their loved one.
+Unfortunately, this can take a severe toll on family caregivers’ well-being.
 We have previously highlighted caregiver depression symptoms to look out for.
-We also recognize that there are many different options for getting help with a loved one that has Alzheimer’s.
-These important tips can help family members to take time to take care of themselves when they’re caring for a family member that has Alzheimer’s Disease.
+We also recognize that there are many different options for getting help for a loved one with Alzheimer’s.
+These essential tips can help family members to take time to take care of themselves when they’re caring for a family member that has Alzheimer’s Disease.

 Between daily medications, dietary needs, notes from doctor’s appointments, and insurance records, there is a lot to keep track of on a daily basis.
 Create a centralized binder or use a free online tool like Google Keep or Microsoft OneNote to keep everything organized.
 This will go a long way to help you lighten the load and stay on top of things.
 It also simplifies the process if someone is stepping in to help when you’re not available.